fkucukkara/awesome-git/README.md

 git add README.md
 git commit -m "Initial commit"
 ```
 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) before submitting a pull request.

----

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## ⭐ Show Your Support

-If you find this repository helpful, please give it a star! ⭐

----

-Made with ❤️ for the developer community